pauloscustodio/coco-r-cpp/README.md

 [GIT repository](https://github.com/pauloscustodio/coco-r-cpp)
 for details.

+- Change to parse only ANSI (8-bit) input files - no need for conversion between UTF-8 and wchar_t multiple times depending on current need.
+  Target of the use of this Coco/R ANSI is parsing of computer languages that do not need Unicode input.
+- Write error messages to stderr, exit false if there were any errors.
+- Fix EOL handling for three different architectures - Unix, Win32 and old Mac.
 - Fix for MinGW compile.
-- Fix EOL handling.
-- Add Taste mini-compiler from original source.
+- Add Taste mini-compiler from original source and use it in test scripts.
 - Include calling coco.exe in the build process.
 - Add Visual Studio solution files.
-- Write error messages to stderr, exit false if there were any errors.